egonelbre/egonelbre.com/content/writing/2019-06-04 building-with-value-an-example.md

 }
 ```

 We must have an `issue.ID` to identify an issue uniquely.
 Each issue usually has an `issue.Status` associated with it.
-We need something to bring all the attributes together `issue.Info`.
+We need something to bring all the attributes together like `issue.Info`.
 Keep in mind that we are sketching the code and are not committed to this structure.
 We are not looking perfection, but rather a global view of how things will work together.

 _Notice that I don’t use long names such as IssueStatus, IssueInfo because the package for them already contains `issue`._